How Much Will it Cost to Fix My Dallas Fort Worth Foundation Problem?

 Cost of Installation / Labor

-Most installers are subcontractors.
+Most installers in the North Texas area are subcontractors.
 They get paid by the pier and not for hours worked.
 They really don’t care about your warranty or your property.
 Their goal is to install as many piers per day as they can and move on to the next job.

-Some companies incentivize their employees based on production.
+Some companies in the Dallas Fort Worth area incentivize their employees based on production.
 They pay a small hourly rate depending on the number of piers installed in a day.
 Sadly, this causes workers to take shortcuts such as a short pier drive or putting in fake-looking piers that have only been driven a foot or two.

 Repair Method Chosen